 Very popular "Mt.
 Tam", as it is called by the locals, is one of the SF Bay areas most prominent natural landmarks.
 The East Peak and shoulder with it's sweeping east ridge is visible for many miles all around the bay on a clear day.
 It offers recreational activities from nature walks, mountain biking, hiking and rock climbing.
 The mountain has 3 summits and has a rich history behind it including a small gauge railroad that once snaked up to just below the East Peak.
 The Panoramic Highway and Ridgecrest Road lead all the way up to within a short distance from the East Peak.

 Mt.
 Tam is the main feature of Mt.
-Tamalpais State Park and the views from the top are some of the best around the bay.
+Tamalpais State Park and the stunning views from the East Peak are unmatched around the bay.

 Bolinas Ridge 2,100'